Capital One Shopping Review – Terrific for Bargain HuntersCash Back

 I particularly like the ability to add favorites.

-This allows you to see cash back and coupons for stores you frequent right on the main page of the app.
+This allows you to see rewards and coupons for stores you frequent right on the main page of the app.

 The browser extension works very well and has multiple features that set it apart from the competition.

-You will automatically be notified of any potential cash back while doing your shopping, preventing the need to search for these stores on the portal or app.
+You will automatically be notified of any potential rewards while doing your shopping, preventing the need to search for these stores on the portal or app.

 The only downside is the number of popups you will receive.

-Capital One Shopping offers cash back for in-store purchases but the choices are much more limited than the online offers.
+Capital One Shopping offers rewards for gift cards for in-store purchases but the gift card choices are much more limited than the online offers.

 Capital One calls these in-store deals “Local Offers” and they tend to be restaurants, but some national retailers are also available.